 What is co-sleeping?

-Our medical expert, NHS GP and lifestyle medicine expert, Sonal Shah gives the following tips if you’re looking to try co-sleeping with your baby…
+Our medical expert, NHS GP and lifestyle medicine expert, Sonal Shah shares the following tips if you’re looking to try co-sleeping with your baby…

 - Keep your baby away from the pillows.